THE PARABLES RETOLD

 Each of the four heroes have their own vices, but will they be able to keep the unexpected gift over everything life throws at them?

-Last October we gathered a group of pastors and ministry leaders to watch the pilot of The Good Samaritan and to try out a sample of the accompanying study guide for feedback.
+In October 2016 we gathered a group of pastors and ministry leaders to watch the pilot of The Good Samaritan and to try out a sample of the accompanying study guide for feedback.
 What we didn't expect was the scope of their ideas a suggestions...

 Teaching Pastors wanted to use the films and bible studies in their small groups (especially to challenge preconceptions of older generations)